How to Grow Your Restaurant With Data-Driven Restaurant Marketing

 As the restaurant industry continues to pivot to digital solutions in 2020, data is now more critical than ever before.
-The highlight of every successful restaurant marketing strategy is the ability to drive one more visit from every guest.
+At its very core, the bedrock of every successful restaurant marketing strategy is the ability to drive one more visit from every guest.

-Any restaurateur who has used 3rd party ordering services is familiar with how constraining 3rd party commission fees can be, so much that breaking even is such an uphill struggle.
+Any restaurateur who has used third-party online ordering is familiar with how constraining 3rd party fees can be, so much that breaking even is such an uphill struggle.
 Some of these apps have lowered their commission fees during this pandemic, but it’s still not enough to help local restaurants thrive.
-By owning your ordering, you’ll save those 25-35% commission dollars, but that’s not where the advantage ends.
+By owning your ordering, you’ll save those 25-30% commission dollars, but that’s not where the advantage ends.

-The bedrock of every successful restaurant marketing strategy these days is customer data.
+The core of every successful restaurant marketing strategy these days is customer data.
 With data, you can connect with your customers and strengthen your relationship with them.
-Most 3rd party ordering and delivery apps have the popularity, but any guest who buys from your restaurant through a 3rd party marketplace is never really your customer.
-Rather, they are the 3rd party's customer because the 3rd party owns their data, not you.
+Most third party ordering and delivery apps have popularity, but any guest who uses your restaurant through a 3rd party is never really your customer.
+It's the 3rd party's customer because the 3rd party owns their data, not you.

 Wouldn’t you rather seize the opportunity to create a genuine connection with a prospective customer, as opposed to passing it on to a 3rd party?